 Cochrane Oral Health have undertaken a priority-setting process to find out the most important topics for research in the field of oral health.
 You can find out more about our priority setting process on our priority setting page.
+The top priority question was: what are the best ways to prevent tooth decay and oral disease in the elderly? |

 It is estimated that by 2050, one in five people across the world will be over the age of 65 (Oral Health Foundation, 2021), so it is not surprising that this topic was a high priority for Cochrane Oral Health's stakeholders.
 People are living longer, and also keeping their own teeth for longer.
 What are the best ways to keep teeth and gums healthy as we age?
 This collection of Cochrane Oral Health reviews examines preventive care of teeth and gums for adult populations, including the elderly.